 Finally it’s a visit to the Pinnacle Grill’s special section.
 Not only does the ship’s premium restaurant have their own space to cook, they also have their own dishwashing area, which considering the Bvlgari plates and Riedel stemware they use is not surprising.

 As the tour comes to an end, we find ourselves standing in Pinnacle Grill, knowing that no matter where we sit down to dinner that night, we’ll be looking at our meals with a newfound appreciation.

 Hats off to the chef, and to all who work with them.

 The galley tour is offered to all guests free of charge.
 There is no need to book, just keep an eye out in the daily program for when and where and make sure you show up on time.

 To find out more about the food on board HAL Cruises, check out my guide to the restaurants on board MS Oosterdam.

 Amanda Woods cruised the South Pacific on MS Oosterdam as a guest of Holland America Line Cruises As usual all opinions are her own.

 Like cruising?
-Check out some of my other cruise stories, including Uniworld’s River Countess in Venice, seeing the Northern Lights in Norway on Hurtigruten, the farewell to Celebrity Century, and cruising down the Mekong with Pandaw.
+Check out some of my other cruise stories, including Uniworld’s River Countess in Venice, seeing the Northern Lights in Norway on Hurtigruten, cruising the Med on Azamara Quest, the farewell to Celebrity Century, and cruising down the Mekong with Pandaw.